-R1CC and R9CC will convene the CoP participants to explore existing measures, identify new measures, and develop a framework that CoP members and other districts or school leaders can use to assess their remote and hybrid learning models.
-The project will prioritize three constructs to start—student engagement, parent engagement, and teacher working conditions.
+R1CC and R9CC convened the CoP participants to explore existing measures, identify new measures, and develop a framework that CoP members and other districts or school leaders can use to assess their remote and hybrid learning models.
+The project prioritized three constructs to start—student engagement, parent engagement, and teacher working conditions.

-R1CC and R9CC staff will facilitate cross-regional CoP meetings that include state, district, and school leader stakeholders from each state.
-During the CoP meetings, facilitators will support participants in (1) reviewing the pre-developed list of measures and assessing their applicability in a remote/hybrid environment and (2) identifying new or revising existing measures.
-R1CC and R9CC staff will collaboratively develop a framework for district leaders to use to assess the quality of remote/hybrid learning incorporating the measures discussed in the CoP.
+R1CC and R9CC staff facilitated cross-regional CoP meetings that included state, district, and school leader stakeholders from each state.
+During the CoP meetings, facilitators supported participants in (1) reviewing the pre-developed list of measures and assessing their applicability in a remote/hybrid environment and (2) identifying new or revising existing measures.
+R1CC and R9CC staff collaboratively developed a framework for district leaders to use to assess the quality of remote/hybrid learning incorporating the measures discussed in the CoP.

 The CoP will consider implementing a similar process for other constructs critical to remote and hybrid learning including measures of student and educator mental health, food access, wraparound services, educator evaluation, and subgroups of students such as students with disabilities and ELs.

 Learn more about this work in a recent blog from our partner, Region 9 Comprehensive Center.